 Sponsor.
 Representative for Massachusetts's 9th congressional district.
 Democrat.

 Length: 2 pages

-This bill was introduced on September 20, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 20, 2016, in a previous session of Congress, but it did not receive a vote.

 Sep 20, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.